allenyin/allen_wireless/README.md

      Adding the spike-sorting using SAA instructions to radio_AGC_IIR.asm. <s>This is the final firmware for RHD headstages</s>.
 Compile with `FIRMWARE_VERSION=radio_AGC_IIR_SAA`, uses "memory_AGC_IIR_SAA.h".

-     The blackfin cache memory organization can be visualized by the spreadsheet `radio_all_memoryMap.ods`.
+     The blackfin cache memory organization can be visualized by the spreadsheet `radio_AGC_IIR_SAA_memoryMap.ods`.

      Edit on 4/5/2016 - Validation has shown that AGC makes spike sort harder when SNR is low.
 Therefore, this is no longer recommended as the final version for RHD-headstage.

 * `radio_gain_IIR_SAA.asm`:

      The IIR and SAA parts of the signal chain are present in this version of the firmware.
 However, the AGC stage has been replaced by a manually set fixed-gain stage, the gain ranges from -128 to 127.5 in increments of 0.5.
+In gtkclient, this is the box labeled `preGain`.
 Compile with `FIRMWARE_VERSION=radio_gain_IIR_SAA`, uses "memory_gain_IIR_SAA.h".

     The blackfin cache memory organization can be visualized by the spreadsheet `radio_gain_IIR_SAA_memoryMap.ods`.

-    As of 4/5/2016, this is recommended as the final firmware version to be used on the RHD-headstage.
+    <s>As of 4/5/2016, this is recommended as the final firmware version to be used on the RHD-headstage.</s>

+* `radio_AGC_LMS_IIR_SAA.asm`:

+    This version contains AGC, LMS, IIR, and SAA stage (the same signal chain as the RHA version), with the exception that the IIR stage contains only 1 LPF and HPF biquad).
+The LMS stage is incredibly useful for real recordings to reduce the noise and the IIR-gain can then amplifier the passband even more.
+LMS can be turned off via the setting in gtkclient.
+As of 7/26/2017, this is the preferred firmware version to use on the RHD-headstages.

+    The blackfin cache memory organization can be visualized by `radio_AGC_LMS_IIR_SAA_memoryMap.ods`.

-####<a name="JTAG-testing">JTAG testing</a>
+## <a name="JTAG-testing">JTAG testing</a>
 Both RHD and RHA headstages have JTAG connectors that allows for in-circuit debugging.
 Documented here are the procedures for using the [gnICE debugger](https://docs.blackfin.uclinux.org/doku.php?id=hw:jtag:gnice-plus).

 After flasing the firmware you want to test onto the headstage, connect the 9-pin Omnetics connector labeled L on the [bridge](#bridge_labeled) to the 9-pin Omnetics connector on the back of the headstage.